Dave Ildefonso: Abra Solid North Weavers (2025–present)

 Ildefonso's fallout with NorthPort meant that he was left unsigned, and on February 7, 2025, he signed a deal with the Abra Weavers of the Maharlika Pilipinas Basketball League, with his contract reported to be worth ₱420,000 per month for three years.
 Dave, in an interview with SPIN.ph, stated that he still wanted to play in the PBA, hoping that he can settle on a deal with NorthPort after his MPBL stint due to the team still having his PBA rights.
 Ildefonso made his debut for Abra on March 9, 2025, the opening day of the 2025 MPBL season.

 On October 24, his PBA signing rights (now held by NorthPort's successor, Titan Ultra Giant Risers) were traded to the Converge FiberXers in exchange for Kobe Monje and Converge's second-round pick in season 51 and first-round pick in season 52.

 Personal life

-Dave is also the younger brother of Shaun Ildefonso, who currently plays for the Rain or Shine Elasto Painters.
+Dave is also the younger brother of Shaun Ildefonso, who previously played for the Rain or Shine Elasto Painters.